 I also repeat it when I’m feeling impatient with myself or when feelings of self-doubt come up.

 It reminds me that I am a strong, gifted woman and it makes me feel empowered.
-I’ve felt more inspired and confident in the week since I’ve started using it too.
+I’ve felt more inspired and confident in the week since I started using it too.

-So, I’m going to share it with you today with hopes that it will give you your own version of juicy self-love vibes and empowerment.
+So, I’m going to share it with you today with the hope that it will give you your own version of juicy self-love vibes and empowerment.

 My New Favorite Affirmation for Self-Love